MirkoLedda/MirkoLedda.github.io/_pages/index.md

 I am Mirko, a PhD candidate in Integrative Genetics and Genomics developing computational methods for the analysis of large genomics data @ UC Davis.

 I focus on RNA secondary structures but if you are here chances are you know that already...
-If not click [here](/pages/about-me.html) to get to know me.
+If not, click [here](/pages/about-me.html) to get to know me.